M9-SD/EZM-Updater/README.md

 How the EZM Updater works:
 1. Downloads ezm sqf file from github to temp folder
 2. Builds new composition.sqe and header.sqe files
-3. Copies/overwrites EZM_Comp in arma 3 profile
+3. Creates/copies/overwrites EZM_Comp folder in arma 3 profile

 The exe essentially installs the composition for you.
 It can then be accessed in Zeus > Custom Compositions > Enhanced Zeus Modules > EZM V...